Please download the ERNOP Conference 2019 Call for Papers.

 University of Basel, Switzerland

-Practical information regarding the location, hotels and local transportation will be made available here.
+Practical information regarding the location, hotels and local transportation can be found here.
 If you are interested in exhibiting your work and/or organization, advertise during the conference or interested in sponsoring this conference, you can find more information here.

 In recent years the public profile of philanthropy has increased.
 Across Europe (and beyond) philanthropic actors take the lead in addressing societal issues and the contribution of philanthropy is being (re)discovered by public actors.
 While philanthropy is not a new phenomenon, its heightened visibility has raised questions about the background and motives of philanthropic organizations and donors, the place of philanthropy within (European) welfare states, and the relationship of philanthropy to other actors that aim to solve societal issues and/or put issues on the societal agenda.
 An increase in visibility seems to call for more transparency and a better understanding of the achievements, impacts and limitations of philanthropy: we should look the philanthropic gift horse in the mouth.

 Hosted by the Center for Philanthropy Studies (CEPS) at the University of Basel in Switzerland, the conference will gather scholars from various disciplines sharing a motivation to discuss the achievements of philanthropy in the present day, and to generate new questions about how philanthropy might develop in the future.
 Participants are especially encouraged to send in proposals addressing questions related to the financial and other sources of philanthropy related to the reputation of philanthropic organizations and projects and/or achievements of philanthropy.
 In doing so, the conference aims to intitiate a lively debate about the multifaceted character of philanthropy in the past, present and future.

 ERNOP welcomes papers and panels addressing questions from a micro- meso- and/or macro perspective and from questions addressing the background, contents and/or output of philanthropy.
 Papers can be either empirical – using quantitative, qualitative, or mixed method approaches – or theoretical.
 Topics at the conference include (but are not limited to this alphabetical list):

 - Altruism and generosity